-A. Employment with a Contracting Agency
+III.
+Employment with a Contracting Agency

 The City has contracted with CalPERS to provide pension rights and benefits to its employees.
 Said contract was entered into some years prior to Mr. Lewis' employment at the City with the SBFD.
+The City-CalPERS contract does not preempt the City's charter city powers and authority.

-Pursuant to those contractual arrangements, Mr. Lewis entered and continued in CalPERS membership throughout his employment with the SBFD.
+Pursuant to the contractual arrangements, Mr. Lewis entered and continued in CalPERS membership throughout his employment with the SBFD.
 He is a vested Member of CalPERS entitled to the rights and benefits associated with such membership.